DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 This live demonstration deploys the developed smart watchdog model on FPGA to monitor program execution in real time of the RISC-V processor (Neorv32).

+## Video of Smart Watchdog Live Demonstration

+Check out a video of the smart watchdog and RISC-V in action: [Live Demo Video](/link)

 ## Overview

 * A [basic PI-speed control algorithmn](/RISC-V%20Code/) written in C is compiled and executed on Neorv32, resembling a safety-critical motor control task.